javierporta/holidog_challenge_backend/README.md

 ## How to test it in my local environment?

-Make requests to port 8080
+Make requests to port 8080.
+Postman is recommended.